nus-cs2103/website-base/admin/exam-pen-and-paper.md

 * Some examples of the nature of questions you can expect:
   * Draw UML diagrams to match the given code/description
   * Specify requirements for a given project using various formats covered in the course
-  * Review a given piece of Java code to identify areas to improve (e.g., detect coding standard violations)
+  * {% if tic2002 %}Review a given piece of Java code to identify areas to improve (e.g., detect coding standard violations){% else %}Design test cases to test a given function.
-* **Yes, you may use pencils** when answering part 2.
+* **Yes, you may use pencils** when answering part 2.{% endif %}
 * If you have any queries during this part of the exam, you may ask the invigilator for clarifications.